 With up to 250 tonnes of pressure, we have the capacity to fold sheet profiles up to 4 metres long and roll up to 2.6 metres wide.
 Our equipment provides customised capabilities to match your specifications and budget requirements and to meet exact tolerances.

 We fold and roll a wide range of metals including mild steel, stainless steel, aluminium, zinc anneal, galvanized steel, copper, brass and corten/lyten and have an extensive tooling library for both heavy gauge and fine-limit bending.

 • Four CNC brake presses

 • A self-loading and operating Salvagnini machine for low volume folded components

 Metal Rolling With Precision

 At Langford Metal, we know that precise sheet metal rolling requires more than just machinery.
 While we possess high-quality machines that we know will get the job done properly, we pride ourselves on our service and the experience we can provide.
 Therefore, we ensure that we tackle your metal project with only experienced roll operators who know exactly how to get the best outcome from your desired metal.

 Skilled tradesmen who handle sheet metal rolling should have detailed knowledge regarding the process, techniques, and metals in general.
 They are also aware of how to prevent mistakes from occurring and how to correct them if anything does happen.
 At Langford Metal, we’re proud to say that our team fits this criterion.
-We understand what sheet metal rolling means for the overall result of metal fabrication and work hard to achieve the desired outcome for your metal related project.
+We understand what sheet metal rolling means for the overall result of custom sheet metal fabrication and work hard to achieve the desired outcome for your metal related project.

 Sheet Metal Folding And Metal Bending In Brisbane